bzdgn/linux-notes-and-tips/README.md

 Linux Notes And Tips
 ====================

-This repository will be my notes and tips on Linux, especially command line.
+This repository will be my notes and tips on Linux, especially the command-line.
 I am learning how to use `vi`, `cut`, `sed`, `awk` and such useful commands in Linux.
 This repository will consist of command-line tools, editors and tips about such tools on Linux.

 TOC
 ---